Skip to content

 export() -> dict[str, Any] | None

-Export the trace as a dictionary.
+Export the trace data as a serializable dictionary.

 Source code in src/agents/tracing/traces.py